Pooja Sood: Career

 Sood is currently working on curating the Pune Biennale which is to be held in November–December 2019.

 Achievements

 Sood was the recipient of a Junior Fellowship from the Human Resource Development (HRD) Ministry, Government of India and developed a Directory of Funding for the Arts in 1998.
 She is also a Chevening scholar on the Clore Leadership Programme, UK (2009-2011).

 Publications

-She is the editor of The Khoj Book Of Contemporary Indian Art: 1997- 2007, published by Harper Collins, 2010.
+She is the editor of The Khoj Book Of Contemporary Indian Art: 1997- 2007, published by HarperCollins, 2010.